FrancescoAmori/FrancescoAmori/README.md

 # 🌌 About Me:
-👋 Hi, I’m and Explorer<br>👀 I’m interested in Quantum Computing, CyberSecurity and Cryptography
+👋 Hi, I’m and Explorer<br>👀 I’m interested in Quantum Computing, CyberSecurityAI and Cryptography
-#<br>❄️I’m currently on Svalbard<br>
+#<br>❄️ I’m currently on Svalbard<br>

 ## 🌐 Socials: